Skip to content

 Can I insure a car that’s not in my name?

-There are all sorts of reasons you might want to get insurance on someone else’s car.
-Let’s say you’re house-sitting for friends and plan on using their car while they’re away.
-Or you have a job that requires you to pick up your manager’s kids or run errands.
-It may just be that the owner of the car doesn’t use it much and is happy for you to borrow it.
+There are all sorts of reasons you might want to be insured on someone else’s car.
+You could be house-sitting for friends and plan on using their car while they’re away, or need to run errands in your manager’s vehicle.

 Can I insure a car that’s already insured by someone else?

-Yes, you can take out a separate insurance policy on a car already insured by someone else – but you may not want to.
+Yes, you can take out a separate insurance policy on a car already insured by someone else.
+But you may not want to.

 How does car insurance work if I don’t own the car?